Pupil Premium

 Quality First Teaching through effective support, including through planning and monitoring

-Improving teachers and their impact on learning is a priority for the school; we know that Quality first teaching makes the greatest difference and will therefore use a proportion of the funding to invest in this.
+Improving teachers QFT and their impact on learning is a priority for the school; we know that Quality first teaching makes the greatest difference and will therefore use a proportion of the funding to invest in this.

 1-4